1. Who can file an appeal to the Appellate Authority?

-5. From where can I view submitted appeal against Demand Order?
+7. From where can I view submitted appeal against Registration Order?

 Navigate to Services > User Services > My Applications > Application Type as Appeal to Appellate Authority >FromandToDate > SEARCH button.

-6. What will happen if do not file appeal within the prescribed period?
+8. What is the process of condonation if I do not file appeal within the prescribed period?

-The appellate authority may condone delay for a period of maximum of 1 month, if he is satisfied that the taxpayer was prevented by sufficient cause from presenting the appeal within the aforesaid period of three months and allow it to be presented within a period of one month after the expiry date of filing appeal.
+The appellate authority may condone delay for a period of maximum of 1 month, if he is satisfied that the taxpayer was prevented by sufficient cause from presenting the appeal within the aforesaid period of three months and allow it to be presented within a further period of one month.

-Once an appeal against a demand order is filed, an email and SMS is sent to the taxpayer (or an unregistered person, as the case may be) and Appellate Authority.
+Once an appeal against a registration order is filed, an email and SMS is sent to the taxpayer (or an unregistered person, as the case may be) and Appellate Authority.

-However, final acknowledgement of the appeal filed is issued, when after electronic filing of appeal, the documents as well as Appeal with verification part is submitted to the Appellate authority, within 7 days from the electronic filing.
+However, final acknowledgement of the appeal filed is issued, only when, a certified copy of the decision or order appealed against is submitted to the Appellate authority, within 7 days from the date of electronic filing of Appeal.
 Thereafter the appeal documents are checked and if found in order, final acknowledgment is issued.
 The appeal shall be treated to be filed only when the final acknowledgement, indicating the appeal number is issued.